 - 2 pounds boiling potatoes (including white or red or Yukon Gold potatoes), unpeeled

 - 4 tablespoons olive oil

-- 3. Grate the potatoes lengthwise on the large holes of a box grater over a bowl.
-Add the onion, 1 teaspoon salt, and pepper and mix.
+- Grate the potatoes lengthwise on the large holes of a box grater over a bowl.
+Add the onion, 1 teaspoon salt, and pepper and toss to combine.

-- 4. Heat 1 tablespoon of the oil in a large (10-inch) skillet over medium-high heat.
-Add half of the potatoes and spread to form an even layer.
+- Heat 1 tablespoon oil in a large (10-inch) skillet over medium-high heat.
+Add half the potatoes and spread to form an even layer.
 Reduce the heat and cook until the bottom is golden, about 12 minutes.
 Invert a large plate over the skillet and carefully invert the potato cake onto the plate.
 Add another 1 tablespoon oil to the skillet and gently slide the cake back in.
 Cook until the underside is crisp, about 10 minutes.
 Transfer to a baking sheet and keep warm in the oven.
 Repeat with the remaining potatoes and oil.
-Serve the potato cakes immediately, cut into wedges.

 - Cut the potatoes into wedges and serve immediately.

 If you make this recipe, snap a photo and hashtag it #LeitesCulinaria.
 We’d love to see your creations on Instagram, Facebook, and Twitter.

 Recipe Testers’ Reviews

 This crisp potato cakes recipe was a delightful version of a potato pancake.
 The exterior was crisp and browned, the interior light, moist, and fluffy.
 It just doesn’t get much better than that.
 I used a Yukon Gold-like, yellow-fleshed potato.
 I did add a bit more salt and pepper to the finished product, but my husband thought it was perfectly seasoned as it was.
 I could easily make a meal out of one of these when paired with a nice crisp salad.